 In 1989 Jenny joined the Club as a member of the teaching team, where she helped produce several successful major ballets and divertissements.
-Jenny retired from the dance club in 2018 but continues her passion of performing in the local operatic society.
+Jenny retired from the dance club in 2018 but continues her passion for performing in the local operatic society.

-In 1998 a change of direction saw the Club rejuvenated, expanding its provision of dance but maintaining the original aims and adopting the all encompassing name, Cirencester Dance Club.
+In 1998 a change of direction saw the Club rejuvenated, expanding its provision of dance but maintaining the original aims and adopting the all-encompassing name, Cirencester Dance Club.

-Now with over 10 years experience, with dance classes spanning the entire age range from 3 1/2 to 65, the club continues to develop its identity, with the emphasis on participation and enjoyment for its members and not just for attainment of examination passes and medals.
-Members are encouraged to develop their musicality, stage awareness and confidence through performance.
+Now with over 10 years experience, with dance classes spanning the entire age range from 3 1/2 to 65, the club continues to develop its identity, with the emphasis on participation and enjoyment for its members and not just for the attainment of examination passes and medals.
+Members are encouraged to develop their musicality, stage awareness, and confidence through performance.